CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ## Use Cases

 Now let's consider a few examples and how they could be solved on MAD.
+You can watch a demo by following this link: XXX

 ### &#128256; Split incomes between associates